-College Planning Seminar II (FALL Semester, Senior Year, Graduation Requirement)

-The College Planning Seminar II course continues the college application process for the fall of senior year.
+LLS104 College Planning Seminar II (FALL Semester, Senior Year, Graduation Requirement) The College Planning Seminar II course continues the college application process for the fall of senior year.
 Students will confirm their college application list, complete college applications and essays, and submit requests to have official documents sent to colleges.
 Completion of financial aid forms (FAFSA and CSS Profile) will also be covered.
 This fall seminar focuses on time management skills, organizational skills, submission of college applications and communication with colleges as an applicant.
 The seminar meets once a week; students may be excused from attending once their applications have been submitted to colleges.

-Section 3: Frequently Asked Questions
+Section 2: Frequently Asked Questions

-1. How many courses do I need each semester?
+- 1. How many courses do I need each semester?

 All students must have a minimum of 5 courses per semester.
 Many students take 6 courses per semester, and some take 7 or more.
 Juniors also take two one-hour seminar courses per semester, and seniors also take a one-hour seminar course during the fall semester.
-Students should work with their academic advisors to come up with the schedule that best meets their academic goals and abilities.

-2. What if I want to take more than 5 courses in a semester?
+Students should work with their academic advisors to come up with the schedule that best meets their academic goals and abilities. - 2.
+What if I want to take more than 5 courses in a semester?
 Students may take a sixth course during a semester with approval of their advisor.
-Students may take a seventh course with the approval of their advisor in consultation with the Director of Academic Programs.
+Students may take a seventh course with the approval of their advisor in consultation with the Dean of Curriculum and Instruction.
 In general, only consider requesting more than 5 courses if you are earning 90s or above in all current courses.
 When considering taking more courses, it is important to consider the demands of an additional course.
 It is very important for college admissions that you perform well in the courses you take.
-Taking more courses and not performing well in all courses is not advisable.

-3. What science courses do I need?

-It is important that you have a solid foundation in the core sciences: biology, chemistry and physics.
-Therefore, you must take a full credit (one year) in each of these three sciences.
-You need at least three lab sciences during high school at the honors level or above to graduate with a SC diploma and a GSSM diploma.
-Discuss with your advisor possibly taking GSSM's foundational lab sciences in order to ensure a strong background in all three sciences.

-4. Which chemistry course should I take, Principles of Chemistry or AP Chemistry?
+Taking more courses and not performing well in all courses is not advisable. - 3.
+What science courses do I need?
+It is important that you have a solid foundation in the core sciences: biology, chemistry, and physics.
+Therefore, you must take a full credit (one year) in each of these three sciences at the honors level or above to graduate from GSSM.
+Discuss with your advisor taking GSSM's foundational lab sciences in order to ensure a strong background in all three sciences. - 4.
+Which chemistry course should I take, Principles of Chemistry, Dual Enrollment (DE) Chemistry, or AP Chemistry?